jcwilliamson/microbits/workshop.md

 Now see if you can modify your code to only show your picture when you press one of the buttons, or to show one picture when a button is pressed, and a different one when no button is pressed.

+Tick off these tasks before moving on to the next activity:
+* [ ] We made our microbit do something when one of its buttons is pressed
+* [ ] We made our microbit show a different pattern when the "A" button is pressed
+* [ ] We made our microbit show a different pattern when both buttons are pressed

 ## Activity 3: Talking to Another Microbit with Radio

 Now you have managed to interact with your microbit using buttons, why not try making it communicate with another microbit?